rpgreview/papersandpaychecks/pnp.md

 | 9-11		| $800	| Above average.
 Large mortgaged suburban house or large townhouse, excess of modern utilities, never short of necessities, high quality food, drinks, and excellent meals etc |
 | 12		| $1300	| Very rich.
 Very large owned multistory suburban house or large inner-city townhouse, latest in utilities, the best quality in foods, drinks, and exceptional meals  |

-**Hobby Equipment**

-For whatever Hobby skill a character has taken there is a set of tools, equipment, or even animals appropriate to the hobby which provide a skill bonus.
-Expressed as a generic value, a $1000 item of hobby equipment provides a +1 bonus to a hobby skill check, a $2000 item of hobby equipment provides a +2 bonus, and a $4000 item of hobby equipment provides a +3 bonus.
-Hobby equipment has an ENC of 2.

 **Armour**

 For the fashion conscious there is no going past the traditional leather jacket, with comes with a varying cost, Encumbrance, defense value, and Carousing value which has fascinatingly inverted values.
 A *stylish* jacket will have a cost of $400, a +1 bonus to Carousing, a ENC value of 1.
 A *protective* jacket will cost $200, has an ENC value of 2, and will reduce damage by 2 points.
 A jacket that is *stylish* and *protetcive* costs $600, provides a +1 to Carousing, reduces damage by 2 points, and has an ENC value of 2.
 A faux leather jacket costs $100, and has an ENC value of 1.
 If a perception check by other characters (target number 11) is *failed* it will provide a +1 Carousing bonus.
 If they succeed, it will have a -1 penalty - these values are reversed when the other members of the social circle are animal liberationists of various stripes.